Customarily a “State of the Union” address does two things:

 THE YEAR THAT WAS

-To me, 2012 felt like an odd year for evangelicals.
+To me, this year felt like an odd year for evangelicals.
 The phrase that keeps coming to my mind is, “All quiet on the Western front.”

 We have come out of several years with quite a bit of public infighting within our tribe.
 There’s probably no need to highlight what these squabbles were and or the characters that made the most noise.
 Sufficed to say, they were loud, cantankerous, embarrassing (for us as evangelical Christians) and exhausting.
 My sense about this past year was that after several years of fighting within the family, many of these people/organizations appear to have collapsed in exhaustion.